Breast Augmentation Cost

 Types Of Breast Implants

 There are two types of popular breast implants which include saline and silicone.
 At one point, saline implants were more popular due to strict restrictions on silicone, but many patients complain that they look and feel less natural.
 In addition to feeling more like a natural breast, silicone implants come in a variety of sizes, textures, and with a lifetime replacement guarantee from the manufacturer.
-During your consultation, Dr. DeRoberts or Dr. Armenta will go over all of your options and decide what is best for your goals.
+Syracuse Plastic Surgery uses mainly Sientra implants but also uses Mentor implants and during your consultation Dr. DeRoberts or Dr. Armenta will go over all of your options and decide what is best for your goals.

 The Breast Augmentation Process